Guleesh and the Princess of France

 Both were in great anxiety waiting to see whether she would speak, or not speak.
 Guleesh finally said, "Did you sleep well, Princess?"

-Guleesh shout with joy "Lady of my heart, speak again to me!"
+Guleesh shouted with joy, "Lady of my heart, speak again to me!"

 The lady answered that she knew that it was he who had boiled the drink for her and gave it to her, that she was greatly obliged to him for all the kindnesses he had shown her since the day she first landed in Ireland, and that he should be certain that she never would forget it.